axyorah/lsystem2flower/README.md

 #### Generator
 The generator architecture is **mostly** the same as in [tensorflow pix2pix tutorial](https://www.tensorflow.org/tutorials/generative/pix2pix):
 - base architecture is a modified U-Net
-- each block in the encoder is Conv -> Batchnorm -> LeakyReLU
+- each block in the encoder is Conv -> LeakyReLU (there are no Batchnorm layers in the encoder part, as their weights appear to be turning to `NaN`s)
-- each block in the decoder is (2x bilinear resize + Conv) -> +/-Batchnorm -> +/- Dropout -> ReLU (there are no Batchnorm layers in the encoder part, as their weights appear to be turning to `NaN`s)
+- each block in the decoder is (2x bilinear resize + Conv) -> Batchnorm -> +/- Dropout -> ReLU
 - there are skip connections between the encoder and decoder
 - weights are clipped to be in the [-1,1] range